 Currently, the most popular treatment options for prostate cancer are:

-,” means waiting until the cancer exhibits symptoms before starting treatment.
-It may also mean closely monitoring the patient’s tests, exams and ultrasounds to determine the cancer’s growth.
+2. Active surveillance, also known as “watchful waiting,” means waiting until cancer exhibits symptoms before starting treatment.
+It may also mean closely monitoring the patient’s tests, exams and ultrasounds to determine cancer’s growth.

-, whereby the entire prostate gland is removed, which can be done traditionally (via open surgery), laparoscopically, or robotically
+3. The third option is a radical prostatectomy, whereby the entire prostate gland is removed, which can be done traditionally (via open surgery), laparoscopically, or robotically.

 The “Triple Play” Philosophy For Prostate Cancer Treatment

 In keeping with his “triple play philosophy,” Dr. Samadi believes that with his experience in open prostate surgery and laparoscopic prostatectomy, robotic prostate surgery can offer his patients the best cure (with post-operative long-term PSA levels undetectable), retention of sexual function, and continence (see chart below).
 “All three factors are equally important to my patients, and my experience with robotic surgery has consistently provided these to them,” continued Samadi.